datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    data = "input/iris.csv"

-   # make sure that the data is obtained (get will also install linked sub-ds!):
+   # make sure that the data are obtained (get will also install linked sub-ds!):
    dl.get(data)

    # prepare the data as a pandas dataframe